• Skip to primary navigation

 Tall pin with 2 images of biscuit chicken pot pie casserole.

-This incredibly tasty Biscuit Chicken Pot Pie is a hearty casserole that combines tender pieces of chicken in classic pot pie filling with homemade cream biscuits!
+This biscuit chicken pot pie is an incredibly hearty casserole that makes a fabulous family dinner any day of the week!
+It combines tender pieces of chicken in classic pot pie filling with homemade cream biscuits!
 My biscuit-topped version of the well-loved comfort food is an easy dinner that never disappoints!

 Overhead of biscuit chicken pot pie in casserole dish.